jluna-dev/simulate-moving-object/README.md

 ### Expanded functionality in the future
 - Handle different shapes than a rectangle
-  * MatrixObject model has "direction" variable to handle this functionality in the future.
+  * Table model has "shape" variable to handle this functionality in the future.
 Logic can be added to current code to handle such function.
 - Add more commands like rotating the table instead of the object
   * Table model has "direction" variable to handle this functionality in the future.
 Logic can be added to current code to handle such function.
 - Change the binary form of the protocol to JSON